Wallet3/Wallet3/README.md

 **This project is not a free open-source project and does not have any open-source license.
 The code here is for security audit purposes only.**

 **Any unauthorized use of the code is illegal, whether it's partial use or distribution with modified logos and functionalities.
-Legal responsibilities will be pursued indefinitely against both the development and user companies unless official paid authorization is obtained.
+Legal responsibilities will be pursued indefinitely against both the development and client company and end-users unless official paid authorization is obtained.
 We assume no liability for any user asset loss due to illegal use.**

 All rights reserved by ChainBow Co.
 Ltd (Japan, Tokyo).
 For commercial licensing and custom development, please contact: team@chainbow.co.jp.